General DiSC® questions

 Why is there a small i in DiSC?

 The use of a lowercase i in DiSC is one way to distinguish Everything DiSC® and DiSC® Classic from other assessments that are based on the DISC model.
-The model could not be trademarked, but the assessment and resulting report could.
-So the little i is part of the trademark.
+The DISC model couldn't be trademarked, but the assessment and resulting report could.
+The little i is part of the trademark.

 Do the colors of each DiSC style mean anything?

-The colors themselves are not representative or relevant to the actual style in any way.
+The colors themselves are not representative or relevant to the actual styles in any way.
 They are design and branding choices that differentiate Everything DiSC from other assessments.

-Inscape (now Wiley) was the first to use the circumplex model and they chose colors to visually differentiate the styles.
+Inscape (now Wiley) was the first to use the circumplex model (variables are arranged in two-dimensional space into a circular array and along two orthogonal axes) and they chose colors to visually differentiate the styles.
 They show how someone has aspects of each style.
 It's obvious through the color shading that someone with an i-style also has a little bit of D, S, and C.

 Are there differences in DiSC styles based on heritage or gender?